kean/articles/2021-02-15-apple-documentation.markdown

 ### Guides

 Apple still writes guides in some form.
 But there is a problem – they are too short, too basic, and too hard to find.
 You typically want to separate different types of documentation because they all serve different purposes.
 Google does this, but Apple does the opposite.
-They mix all types of documentation in a bland mass of gray with an unconscionable amount of white space.
+They different documentation types are mixed in a bland mass of gray with an unconscionable amount of white space.

 For example, on the screenshot below you can find a tutorial, two guides, and multiple references.
 This page could benefit from color differentiation.